12 Best Places to Stay in Thailand for Families in 2026

 Lulu

-If you have any questions, leave a comment or send me an email.
-I’d love to hear from you!
+If you ever have questions, just leave a comment or send me an email!

-2 Responses
+4 Responses

 1. Hi Lulu, Thanks for your many helpful tips, I really enjoyed reading your blog!
 However, since we’re also traveling with our two daughters and do not like to share a bed with them, I always have the problem of hotels offering connecting rooms or family suites etc. which are insanely expensive.
 I actually wanted to book the Kempinski in Bangkok or the Anantara, but wasn’t able to get any acceptable rates out of them (adding extra bed(s) or using sofa beds etc. to a “standard” room)!